Tinkerforge/doc/en/source/Kits/ServerRoomMonitoring/ServerRoomMonitoring.rst

  * Allows Low Cost and Modular Server Room Monitoring
  * 19" or 10" Rack Mountable
  * Accessible and Powered by Ethernet (PoE)
- * Expandable: Simply add Sensors if you need them
+ * Expandable: Simply add Sensors or I/O if you need them
  * API for many programming languages

    * (|bindings|)